-- From the TI-NspireTM Toolbar, tap Add. - If this is a new document, the Add Document menu opens. - If adding a page to an existing document, the Add Page to Document menu opens. - 2.
-Tap Calculator
+- 1. From the TI-Nspire[TM] Toolbar, tap + . - If this is a new document, the New menu opens. - If adding a page to an existing document, the New Page menu opens. - 2.
+Tap Calculator X =

 The Calculator application is added to the document.
 By default, the TI-NspireTM Keyboard is shown and the cursor is in the entry line.